-- We write پدر (“pdr”) and read it as pedar (father).
+- We write پدر ⟨pdr⟩ and read it as “pedar” (father).
 The short vowels “e” and “a” are absent in writing.
-When needed, they can be denoted with diacritics: پِدَر
+When needed, they can be denoted with diacritics: پِدَر (see vowel marking)

 History of Abjad

 Persian has been written in various abjad scripts since 2300 years ago.
-Arabic writing system is also an abjad and originates from similar scripts.
-Hence, it was not an unfamiliar script to Iranians.
-In fact, Iranian figures like “Ibn Muqla” and “Ibn al-Bawwab” played the major role in the standardization and development of Arabic script.
+Arabic writing system is also an abjad and originates from kindred scripts.
+It was not an unfamiliar writing system to Iranians and in fact, Iranians (“Ibn Muqla” and “Ibn al-Bawwab” among other figures) played the major role in the standardization and development of Arabic script.
 Iranians also added letters for the consonant sounds that were not found in Arabic.
-This extended version is called Perso-Arabic script and has also been used for writing Ottoman Turkish, Kurdish, Urdu and several other languages.
+This extended version is called Perso-Arabic script and has been used for writing Ottoman Turkish, Kurdish, Urdu and several other languages.

 Benefits of Abjad

-Persian has existed for a very long time and naturally, has evolved into countless dialects and diverse vowel patterns.
-Concerning New Persian, an abjad writing system has allowed it to be written in a consistent form for more than 1100 years.
-Vowels are normally absent in writing and readers infer or supply them according to the target dialect, era or style.
+Persian has been spoken for thousands of years.
+It has countless dialects and diverse vowel patterns.
+Limiting our discussion to New Persian, an abjad writing system has allowed it to be written in a consistent form for more than 1100 years.
+Vowels are normally absent in writing.
+Readers infer or supply them according to the target dialect, era or style.
 For example:

-- کردن (“krdn”) is pronounced kardan in the three standard dialects of Persian but in some regional dialects including Kerman, Yazd and Shiraz, it is pronounced kerdan.
-Again, the written form is کردن regardless of how it is pronounced.
+- کردن ⟨krdn⟩ is pronounced “kardan” in the three standard dialects of Persian but in some regional dialects including that of Kerman, Yazd and Shiraz, it is pronounced “kerdan”.
+There are also dialects, where it is pronounced “kordan”.
+In any case, the written form is identically کردن.